She’s a celebrated vocalist, arranger AND voice professor…and now she’s your coach for the next 8 weeks.

 If you are negative, go with God, but definitely GO!

 If you’re signed up to VoiceCouncil’s Peer-Review, you’ll be receiving unique coaching feed-back from Donna for the next 8 weeks.
 You can sign up now.

-Donna McElroy is a Grammy nominated vocalist, celebrated arranger and well-loved Associate Professor of Music at Berklee College of Music.
+Donna McElroy is a Grammy nominated vocalist, celebrated arranger and well-loved Voice Professor at Berklee College of Music.
 Her contributions include arranger/background vocalist on gold and platinum releases “Why Haven’t I Heard From You?” by Reba McEntire; “We Shall Be Free” by Garth Brooks, “Addictive Love” by BeBe and CeCe Winans, and “House of Love” by Amy Grant.
 She’s been the recipient of a Grammy nomination for Bigger World (WB) and a Dove Award for Songs from the Loft (Reunion).
 Television appearances include Arsenio Hall, The Tonight Show, and The Grammy Awards.